superduper-io/superduper/docs/hr/content/use_cases/classical_tasks/transfer_learning.md

-# Transfer learning

-## Transfer Learning with Sentence Transformers and Scikit-Learn
+# Transfer-Learning Using Transformers and Scikit-Learn on MongoDB

 In this notebook, we will explore the process of transfer learning using SuperDuperDB.
 We will demonstrate how to connect to a MongoDB datastore, load a dataset, create a SuperDuperDB model based on Sentence Transformers, train a downstream model using Scikit-Learn, and apply the trained model to the database.
 Transfer learning is a powerful technique that can be used in various applications, such as vector search and downstream learning tasks.